Remix OS Review and Installation Guide

 Remix OS File Manager

-Just imagine if there was not file manager.
+Just imagine if there was no file manager.
 Your desktop would freaking look like the Milky Way flooded with file and application.
 Thanks for the file manager you won’t feel like you are searching for a lost sock in your room.
 The file manager in Remix OS is very much like it is on the windows.
-And that is a good thing because the file manager on the android is quiet messed up.
+And that is a good thing because the file manager on the Android is quite messed up.

 The Remix OS Play Store

-Yes, they have included the whole play store and haven’t kept them limited to the apps that are ‘compatible’ with the pc version of android.
-Well this will surely create bugs with the apps that require gyroscope or touch screen with the pc that don’t have none of it but this is just the starting and the Remix team is working with developers to overcome this issue.
+Yes, they have included the whole play store and haven’t kept them limited to the apps that are ‘compatible’ with the pc version of Android.
+Well, this will surely create bugs with the apps that require gyroscope or touch screen with the pc that doesn’t have any of it but this is just the starting and the Remix team is working with developers to overcome this issue.

 All in all the Remix OS is a pretty interesting and amazing idea.
-Since this is a new OS we are supposed to find all sorts of bugs but experience of using android on a PC is so over whelming that u can neglect the bugs and stuff.
+Since this is a new OS we are supposed to find all sorts of bugs but the experience of using Android on a PC is so overwhelming that u can neglect the bugs and stuff.